swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 on the initial implementation.
 The intention is to make a preview toolchain available for feedback, including on whether this implicit conversion is necessary, prior to the release of Swift 4.

-Several of the types related to `String`, such as the encodings, would ideally reside inside a namespace rather than live at the top level of the standard library.
-The best namespace for this is probably `Unicode`, but this is also the name of the protocol.
-At some point if we gain the ability to nest enums and types inside protocols, they should be moved there.
-Putting them inside `String` or some other enum namespace is probably not worthwhile in the mean-time.